Candidates

 your career

-To really progress in your chosen career in book publishing, you’ll need to stretch yourself and that may mean going elsewhere to achieve that.
+To really progress in your chosen career in publishing, you’ll need to stretch yourself and that may mean going elsewhere to achieve that.

 Working hard will only take you so far.
 To get you noticed and add value to your organisation, you’ll need to also continually upgrade your thinking.